 - In a large skillet, heat coconut oil over medium heat.
 Add cumin seeds.
 Cook 20 seconds until lightly brown.
 Add ground coriander and curry powder.
 Simmer 10 seconds.

-- Stir in mushrooms, half the scallions (the white part), garlic, shallots, chile and a large pinch of salt.
+- Stir in mushrooms, half the scallions (the white part), garlic, shallots, Thai chile and a large pinch of salt.
 Sauté until golden, 10 to 12 minutes.

 - Prepare the noodles: Boil a pot of water, turn off.
 Add noodles, stir to separate, drain and rinse in cold water.
 Spread out on a kitchen towel to dry.
 Cut into 4-5 inch sections.
 Set aside.